lucasaa482/gitscrolls/FAQ.md

 Start small:
 - Share one scroll that addresses a current team challenge
 - Focus on practical outcomes rather than philosophy
-- Use the [Crisis Intervention Path](guides/reading-pathways.md#the-problem-solvers-route) for specific issues
+- Start with scrolls that address specific current problems
 - Let improvements speak for themselves

 ## Content Questions